tim-schilling/debug-tutorial/docs/lab1.md

 This view uses ``post = posts.get(...)`` to fetch a single instance.
 When that doesn't exist, it's resulting in an uncaught exception which causes a 500 error.
 Instead we should use ``post = get_object_or_404(posts, ...)`` to get a more friendly and less noisy 404 response.
-But, consider this error report if that's how the code worked; we wouldn't have an error message or a stacktrace.
-We simply would see that the view says the Post doesn't when we know it does.
+But consider what this error report would look like if that's how the code worked; we wouldn't have an error message or a stacktrace.
+We simply would see that the view is returning our HTTP 404 template implying the Post doesn't exist when we know it does.

-What I'd like you think about for a minute is how would you approach this problem in that scenario (the view is returning a 404 response when it shouldn't)?
+What I'd like you to think about for a minute is how would you approach this problem in that scenario (the view is returning a 404 response when it shouldn't)?